Cause for Aala m?…

 This is the day I become clear about the purpose of my purposeless journey.
 Now the task is to express clearly what I see clearly.
 My path leads more to the past than the future, for “the past is my treasure” as an archaeologist might say.
 I heard the scraping shovel from behind a hoarding… Continue reading Wayfaring Again

 After my last post, I’ve been drawn to philosophical speculation.
 How can we talk of one world, except in given contexts, such as world cocoa prices?
 How can you ask whether there is hope for the world?
 I would answer, “Whose world are you talking about?”
-Each of us sees a different world of experience;… Continue reading Out of the Limelight
+Each of us sees a different world of experience;… Continue reading We Create Worlds

 Here I’ll stay